 Some air conditioners require the help of a condensate pump to consistently drain moisture out of the house.
 With these units, the pump automatically activates when the water level in its reservoir reaches a certain level.
 At that point, the float switch turns on, and the pump pushes the water through your home’s drainage system.
 However, it’s possible for these pumps or float switches to malfunction or break.
 When that happens, the water will continue to pool up in the reservoir without ever draining.
 Eventually, the reservoir will flood, and water will start spilling out into your household.
 This is not a problem you should attempt to remedy yourself, but our skilled technicians would be happy to promptly handle it for you.

 Believe it or not, having an overly dirty or clogged air filter can potentially lead to your AC unit leaking water.
 When too many contaminants are packed into the air filter, it decreases the amount of airflow that the system can create.
-That means that the air conditioner’s evaporator coils don’t receive as much warmth from the air, which may eventually lead to them getting too cold and becoming frozen.
-Then, when the coils inevitably begin to thaw, that extra water may overflow the drainage pan and leak out into your home.
+That means that the air conditioner’s evaporator coils don’t receive as much warmth from the air.
+This may eventually lead to them getting too cold and becoming frozen.
+When the coils begin to thaw, that extra water may overflow the drainage pan and leak into your home.

-If you notice that every now and then, a puddle is appearing in your house, a dirty or clogged air filter could be the cause.
+If you notice a puddle appearing in your house, a dirty or clogged air filter could be the cause.
 Try swapping it out for a new, clean one.
 If the problem persists, that’s when you should call in your trusted local cooling experts.

 Contact Campbell Comfort Systems